utahjohnnymontana/DVD-Rip-Prep/README.md

 The first episode is hard telecined, but the rest are all mixed.
 This was one of my main testing shows.
 Episodes vary in complexity, with some of the more special effects heavy episodes having more than thirty segments.
 It ran successfully with default settings: SEGSIZE 0.1, MINSEG 3.

+### Alien Nation

+This one is mostly mixed episodes, with a few hard telecined.
+Everything but episode 1 ran just fine with default settings of SEGSIZE 0.1, MINSEG 3.
+Episode 1 has an inseparable mix of hard telecine and interlaced material and needed to be processed at FIXRATE 2 (120FPS) to preserve motion.

+### Bonanza

+Season 1 is mostly hard telecined with a few mixed episodes.
+All ran successfully with default settings: SEGSIZE 0.1, MINSEG 3.

 ### The Loner (1965)

 Hard telecined all the way through.
-Ran successfully with default settings.
+Ran successfully with default settings: SEGSIZE 0.1, MINSEG 3.

 ### The Twilight Zone (1985)